Sons of Provo

-Sons of Provo is a 2004 film written by Peter Brown and Will Swenson, and directed by Will Swenson.
+Sons of Provo is a 2004 film written by Peter Brown and Will Swenson, and directed by Swenson.
 It is a mockumentary that portrays the experience of an LDS boy band named Everclean from formation to resounding success.

 Sons of Provo made its official premiere at the inaugural SpudFest Family Film and Music Festival 2004 in Driggs, Idaho with Will Swenson, Kirby Heyborne, Danny Tarasevich, and Peter Brown present for the premiere.

 Plot

 Will and Danny Jensen are the remaining members of an LDS boy-band from Provo, Utah that recently lost its third member because of "artistic reasons."
 After searching for a new third member, they decide on the star of a production of Forever Plaid at a local community theater.
 He turns them down without reservation.
 They then do an impromptu try-out of one of the costars, Kirby Laybourne, and recruit him for the group.

 The group needs a manager, so Will and Danny hire their nephew, Grayson Jensen, for the job.
 The first gig he books for them is as the targets of a pie-throwing booth at a local fair.
 Their second gig is at a local wedding reception in a church gymnasium.
 The gig does not go well and the group argues with their manager during which the manager uses the words "fetchers", "flippin'", "heck" and "butt".
 Will tells him, "Watch your language!"
 The group fires Grayson and hires an old girlfriend of Kirby's who works at Provo Theatre Company, Jill Keith.

 Meanwhile, Will has set up their next gig to perform at a local fireside.
 One of the men who hears them there has a recording studio in his house and offers to record their music so he asks, "What's your band's name?"
 They hold a brainstorming session in a park and come up with the name "Everkleen" (eventually shifting to the spelling, "Everclean.")

 They hire a local ballet instructor, Yvonne Bolschweiler, as the group's choreographer.